7 Tips for Hiring a Virtual Assistant

 Tip 1: Work on the Job Details

-Before finding and hiring a virtual assistant, you should know what tasks you will delegate to that person.
+Before finding and hiring a virtual personal assistant, you should know what tasks you will delegate to that person.
 Doing so allows you to thoroughly screen your candidates and choose the right one who suits your small business needs.
 For instance, you must specify:

 • How many hours you need your assistant to work in a week